vesoft-inc/nebula/docs/get-started/deploy-cluster-on-docker.md

 172.17.0.4 # cluster-4: metad/storaged/graphd
 ```

-**_Note_:** In production, please choose deployment method based on your actual conditions.
+**_Note_:** Nebula's services need to open some ports for communication, so make sure you have turned off the firewall.
+In production, please choose deployment method based on your actual conditions.
 This is for testing only.

 ## Configuration
 All the configuration files of Nebula are located in `/usr/local/nebula/etc`, and three default configuration files are provided there.
 Edit them separately: